All Products

 Document Center

-After you enable the audit log feature of ApsaraDB for Redis, you can query records of data write operations, modifications, and deletions in audit logs.
-You can also use audit logs to troubleshoot issues or analyze performance-related events, such as a sudden increase in resource consumption by a Redis instance.
+After you enable the audit log feature for a Tair (Redis OSS-compatible) instance, you can query the audit logs for records of data write, modification, and deletion operations.
+You can also use audit logs to troubleshoot issues or analyze performance, for example, to investigate a sudden increase in instance resource consumption.

 Background information